trickest/trickest-cli/README.md

 | --space    | string  | /       | Space name containing workflow to be exported   |
 | --project  | string  | /       | Project name containing workflow to be exported |

-For each published Trickest workflow, **workflow.yaml** file can be also founded in [workflows repository](https://github.com/trickest/workflows).

 ### Continuous Integration